codeslacker1155/Profile-Creator/README.md

 * Uses common python modules to create fake information.
 * Creates strong passwords based upon random words.
 * Common information created for use for creating accounts.

+This tool can be used to make a fake identity for creating profiles online and stuff.
+It uses a module in python called Faker and uses this module to generate fake information.

+[SCREENSHOT]